-5. The CMA and the European Commission
+5. The Competition Commission and the European Commission

-When a Phase 2 CMA reference is made or Phase 2 European Commission proceedings are initiated, the offer period may end in accordance with Rule 12.2(a).
+When an offer or possible offer is referred to the Competition Commission or the European Commission initiates proceedings, the offer period may end in accordance with Rule 12.2(a).
 The Panel will, however, continue to apply Rule 20.2 during the reference or proceedings and, therefore, for the purposes of this Rule alone, will normally deem the referred offeror to be a bona fide potential offeror.